 Assumptions based on The Shift Project's "Lean ICT: Towards Digital Sobriety" study were used to calculate the energy consumption of end-user devices (PC and mobile devices).
-The emission factors for direct emissions from the energy mix (electricity consumption) per country are based on the Ecoinvent database, V3.10 (Energy consumption of the end-user device [kWh] x Emissions factor energy mix [kg $CO_2e/kWh$ ] = GHG emissions [kg $CO_2e$ ]).
-The emission factors for indirect emissions for software downloads and updates are taken from the Öko-Institut e.V. study "Digitaler $CO_2$ -Fußabdruck"".
-To calculate the GHG emissions resulting from downloads and updates, the amount of transmitted data [GB] is multiplied by the emissions factor for data transfer in a data center (Data transfer amount [GB] x Emissions [kg $CO_2e$ ]).
+The emission factors for direct emissions from the energy mix (electricity consumption) per country are based on the Ecoinvent database, V3.10 (Energy consumption of the end-user device [kWh] x Emissions factor energy mix [kg CO_2e/kWh] = GHG emissions [kg CO_2e]).
+The emission factors for indirect emissions for software downloads and updates are taken from the Öko-Institut e.V. study "Digitaler CO_2 -Fußabdruck".
+To calculate the GHG emissions resulting from downloads and updates, the amount of transmitted data [GB] is multiplied by the emissions factor for data transfer in a data center [kg CO_2e/GB] = GHG emissions [kg CO_2e]).